enqueuezero/site/sidecar.md

 ## Conclusions

 By introducing sidecar, applications don't need to implement peripheral tasks again and again.
-It's a good way to simplify the implementation of the application, though it increases the complexity of operations.
+It's an excellent way to simplify the implementation of the app, though it increases the complexity of operations.

 ## References